Window Fall Prevention

 Yes.
 Falls from first-floor windows can still cause serious injuries, especially to young children.
 Any open window within reach poses a potential risk.

-What is the difference between window stop and window lock?
+What is the difference between a window stop and window lock?

 A window stop limits how far a window can open to help prevent window falls (usually 4 inches or less, to allow some airflow).